-Alfa Romeo 4C Spider review - better than the coupe, but Alfa's sportster is still flawed - Engine and gearbox
+Alfa Romeo 4C Spider review - engine and gearbox

 Removeable roof and styling tweaks add a new layer to the 4C's appeal, but the Spider is still a flawed sports car

 Engine and gearbox